Home / Comparisons / Rocket Languages vs Pimsleur

 This might seem like a somewhat meaningless difference, but it is not.
 For me personally, I actually leaned on the transcripts pretty heavily.

-I like to see how words are spelled, and it helped me to follow along with the underlying conversation.
-For some people, it might not make a bit of difference, but if you’re more of visual person, it can help.
+I like to see how words are spelled, and it helped me follow along with the underlying conversation.
+For some people, it might not make a bit of difference, but if you’re more of visual person, it’s nice to get that combination of audio lessons that train your speaking and listening skills plus visual material you can follow along with so you don’t lose focus.

 Reenact Conversations

-Each audio lesson is built around a mock conversation.
-There’s a simulated conversation that is the basis of the lesson, and the moderator uses it to make teaching points.
+Each audio lesson is built around a mock conversation conversation that forms the basis of the lesson, and the moderator uses it to make teaching points.

 When the Pimsleur audio portion is done, it’s just done.
 You move on to the reinforcement drills.
-However, with Rocket, you can take the underlying conversation that the lesson is built upon and play the role of either one of the speakers to create a little back-and-forth dialogue.
+However, with Rocket, you can take the underlying conversation play the role of either one of the speakers to create a little back-and-forth dialogue.

 When played in real time, the conversation might only be 5 or 10 minutes long (after you strip away all the notes and moderator teaching points), but I think it’s helpful to engage in this mock conversation in real time post-lesson.
+You’re in the hot seat, having to actually keep a full-length conversation going by yourself.
+This kind of challenge will push you to fluency much faster than simply clicking through drills.
 It’s a big advantage for Rocket Languages.

 Grammar & Culture Explanations

-Rather than having more direct instruction, they sort of let you discover grammar intuitively through the audio lesson.
-The moderator will comment on grammar usage, and discuss things like gender pronouns and verb conjugations, but it’s not deep or direct grammar instruction.
-It’s more so on you to intuitively pick up how the language works.
+Rather than providing direct grammar instruction, they let you discover grammar intuitively through the audio lesson.
+The moderator comments on grammar usage and discusses concepts like gender pronouns and verb conjugations, but it’s not deep or direct grammar instruction.
+For the most part, it’s on you to intuitively pick up how the language works.

 Rocket Spanish language and culture lessons